-Where there are suitable private label suppliers, there are also bad ones.
-While all the ones on this list will typically enable you to dispute issues, going with other providers can be dangerous.
+While there are many suitable private label suppliers, there are also some bad ones.
+All of the suppliers on this list will typically enable you to dispute issues, and going with other providers can be dangerous.

-Given that many of these private label manufacturers are in China, you'll find yourself struggling to seek any compensation with a poor supplier.
+Given that many of these private label manufacturers are in China, you'll find yourself struggling to seek any compensation from a poor supplier.

 If you are working with a Chinese manufacturer, check these resources out first:

-All three will tell you of court information of potential manufacturers.
+All three of these will inform you about court-related information of potential manufacturers.
 After looking up your chosen company, ask them to send a sample.

-If the company is unwilling, move on.
+If the company is unwilling to send a sample, move on.
 It isn't worth the potential of bulk ordering a terrible product.

 If your niche fits local needs, you can ask for local suppliers.
 The best way to avoid international issues is by avoiding those issues altogether.

 Local suppliers might have higher upfront costs, but you don't have to pay for shipping.
-Also, you can resolve issues with more incredible speed.
+Also, you can resolve issues more quickly.